Zippy-sudo/FastFeast/README.md

-# Restaurant Management App - Frontend
+# Fast Feast App - Frontend

 Welcome to the **Fastfeast App** frontend!
 This web application allows users to add, update, delete, and view restaurants, menu items, orders, and reviews.
-The app is built using **React** with **Create React App** and connects to a backend [FastFeast](https://github.com/Zippy-sudo/fastfeast_app) to manage restaurant-related data.
+The app is built using **React** with **Create React App** and connects to a backend [fastfeast_app](https://github.com/Zippy-sudo/fastfeast_app) to manage restaurant-related data.

 ---